dorpoush/Tic-Tac-Toe-Project/README.md

 # Tic-Tac-Toe-Project
-My try on tic tac toe! no complete but sweet...!
+My try on tic tac toe with OOP paradigm! not complete but sweet...!
+May be improve code later.